HighRune/dotfiles/dot_config/cheatsheet.md

-git push --all                             # Push all branches git push --tags                            # Push all tags git log --all --graph --decorate --oneline # Display graph
+git push --all                             # Push all branches git push --tags                            # Push all tags git log --all --graph --decorate --oneline # Display graph git worktree add ../<new-directory> <branch-to-checkout> # Clone the current repository to a new directory and checkout the specified branch
 ```

 ### remote